-- When registering for the PRAXIS Core Tests, the teacher candidates must: - request the scores be sent to both Clemson University (code 5111) and to the South Carolina State Department of Education (code 8108). - enter their correct social security number. - record their official last name and first name. - If an incorrect social security number is entered or omitted on the registration form, scores will not be sent to the South Carolina State Department of Education. - If the official score reports are not sent to Clemson University by ETS, the teacher candidate must contact ETS and request the scores be sent to the University.
+- When registering for the PRAXIS Core Tests, the teacher candidates must: - o request the scores be sent to both Clemson University (code 5111) and to the South Carolina State Department of Education (code 8108). - o enter his/her correct social security number. - o record his/her official last name and first name. - If an incorrect social security number is entered or omitted on the registration form, scores will not be sent to the South Carolina State Department of Education. - If the official score reports are not sent to Clemson University by ETS, the teacher candidate must contact ETS and request the scores be sent to the University.